atxsinn3r/EyeDiff/README.md

 ## Typical Usage

 1. Start the server
-2. Start view_report, this will spawn a browser to monitor the image diffing report
+2. Start view_report, this will spawn a browser to monitor the EyeDiff report
-3. Run client.rb
+3. Run client.rb (see --help for more information)
 4. Look at the image report.